Seelammahesh/trypythondjango1-/readme.txt

 did some changes in views.py accordingly to handle formset..

 video-62
-We can add form fields ,place holders ,widgeds & css in django in two different ways Using def __init__(self):method
+We can add form fields ,placeholders ,widgeds & css in django in two different ways Using def __init__(self):method
 We can create in forms directly in forms..py eg:name=forms.CharField(widget=forms.TextInput(attrs={"class":"form-control","placeholder":"Recipe name"}))